-She was featured in commercials for Sonic Drive-In from 2005 to 2009, and has also appeared on According to Jim, a pilot for MadTV’s Bobby Lee, Jimmy Kimmel Live, In the Flow With Affion Crockett, Arrested Development, The Millers, and in The Goods: Live Hard, Sell Hard.
+She was featured in commercials for Sonic Drive-In from 2005 to 2009, and has also appeared on According to Jim, a pilot for MadTV’s Bobby Lee, Jimmy Kimmel Live, In the Flow With Affion Crockett, Arrested Development, The Millers, and in feature films The Goods and All Stars.
 Molly also worked for Current TV, appearing as a reviewer on The Rotten Tomatoes Show, as well as freelance writing for both Rotten Tomatoes and Infomania.

 In 2010, Molly started the blog Catalog Living, which takes a humorous look at the people who live inside home furnishing catalogs.
 The site has received over 4.3 million hits and has been featured in stories by The Chicago Tribune, NPR’s Marketplace, and The Associated Press.
 Catalog Living was named one of Time Magazine’s Top 25 Blogs of 2011 and her book, Catalog Living at its Most Absurd, was published by Plume in 2012.